MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case D- use only dynamic negative days

-If you set negative days to zero and use only the dynamic negative days time fence, which will now be `6 + 0 – 4 = 2`, you will again end up in the same situation as in case A. For a graphical view, refer to situation 2, case A.
+If you set negative days to zero and use only the dynamic negative days time fence&mdash;which will now be `6 + 0 – 4 = 2`&mdash;you will again end up in the same situation as in case A. For a graphical view, refer to situation 2, case A.

 ### Case E- use both greater negative days and the dynamic negative days time fence

-If you both set the negative days to be greater than the item’s lead time and you use the dynamic negative days time fence as well, then the equation becomes `6 + 6 – 4 = 8`.
-This might lead to a very long time fence MRP will search for results in.
+If you both set the negative days to be greater than the item’s lead time and use the dynamic negative days time fence as well, then the equation becomes `6 + 6 – 4 = 8`.
+This might lead to a very long time fence for MRP to search for results in.
 Look at the section titled **Conclusion** at the end of this topic to see how case E relates to a situation in which you set negative days to a long time fence.

 ## Situation 3- getting demand after the item's lead time period